6 Ways Government Shutdowns Hurt You (Even if You’re Not a Federal Worker)

 3. Using Free School Lunch Programs

 Free school lunch programs will continue during a government shutdown — as long as it doesn’t last too long.
-If a shutdown goes on for an extended period, school districts might run out of funds to provide the free meals — as some districts worried would occur during the 2013 shutdown.
+If a shutdown goes on for an extended period, school districts might run out of funds to provide the free meals, which some districts worried would occur during the 2013 shutdown.

 4. Signing Up for New Social Security Benefits

-Social Security benefits will continue going out to existing enrollees, but new applications for benefits may have to wait until after the shutdown to be processed.
+Social Security benefits will continue to reach existing enrollees, but new applications for benefits may have to wait until after the shutdown to be processed.

 5. Buying a Home

 If you were planning to use a federal loan, like a Federal Housing Administration-insured loan or a Veterans Affairs loan, to purchase a house, the agencies will still process it — depending on a few factors.

 During the 2013 government shutdown, the FHA released an FAQ stating it would still process single-family loans, though it warned that it could take extra time because of a reduced staff.
 Delays could occur for other reasons, like if you need to obtain documents from the IRS.